 Remember that time I ate a cricket?
 I ate the roasted cricket on a cracker to prove to myself I could do it.
 I did it, but it was difficult to get past the thought that I was chewing on a cricket.
-Last week at the James Beard Conference, I had the opportunity to eat cricket again, this time in a more palatable form.
+At the James Beard Conference in 2015, I had the opportunity to eat cricket again, this time in a more palatable form.

 Take a look at some products that are going to make that transition much easier.
 They might make it a little easier for you to accept insects as a form of protein, too.